jofas/blog/content/002-first-time-running/index.md

 \[[1](#ref-1),[2](#ref-2)\].
 It just took a little nudge and the right conditions to finally set my plans in motion.
-The most important condition to set me in the right mood for running were high levels of stress and anxiety I was experiencing at that time.
+The most important condition to set me in the right mood for running though was the stress and anxiety I was experiencing at that time.
 Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid out self-care routines&mdash;including regular exercising&mdash;which lead to the excitement of being the host to a dear friend turn sour.
-Whenever I'm in such a restless state of mind, my subconscious turns to escapism manifesting itself in a wish for self-castigation through, well, excessive bodily exercise.
+Whenever I'm in such an agitated and restless state of mind, my subconscious turns to escapism manifesting itself in a wish for self-castigation through, well, excessive bodily exercise.

-% Paragraph setting the concrete scene + my state of mind (stress, restlessness and anxiety feeling like an itch that must be scratched)
+Feels like an itch that must be scratched.
+A demon that must be exorcised, if you so will.
+Definitely a fine condition to be in before dusting off age-old running shoes unused for nearly a decade.

-% Describe the run
+% Describe the run (I had a goal; shortcoming was not an option.
+I didn't even bother to check out the distance)

 % Describe what happened afterwards (calves, nose, body temperature, runners high)